treeverse/lakeFS/docs/howto/backup-and-restore.md

 # Backup and Restore Repository
 This section explains how to backup and restore lakeFS repository for different use-cases:
-1. Disaster Recovery: you want to backup the repository regurlarly so you can restore it in case of any disaster.
+1. Disaster Recovery: you want to backup the repository regularly so you can restore it in case of any disaster.
+You'd also need to make sure to backup the repository's storage namespace to another, preferably geographically separate location.
-1. Migrate Repository: you want to migrate a repository from one envrionment to another lakeFS environment.
+1. Migrate Repository: you want to migrate a repository from one environment to another lakeFS environment.
 1. Clone Repository: you want to clone a repository.

 {% include toc.html %}